jellyfin/jellyfin.org/docs/general/post-install/networking/3_dlna.md

 DLNA will send a broadcast signal from Jellyfin.
 This broadcast is limited to Jellyfin's current subnet.
-If you are using docker, the network should use **Host Mode**, otherwise the broadcast signal will only be sent in the bridged network inside of docker.
+If you are using Docker, the network should use **Host Mode**, otherwise the broadcast signal will only be sent in the bridged network inside of Docker.

 ### Troubleshooting